northsurapee/Odin_Todo_List/README.md

 - save all you projects and task to localStorage
 - light & Dark mode

+## Design
+- I seperate functionality in to 5 modules
+    - task : logic of task
+    - project : logic of project
+    - project container : logic of project container
+    - UI : DOM manipulation
+    - index

 ## Note to self
 - on smaller screen, side panel show above instead of on the side(flex items vs position absolute);